-Type of Trademark filing Applications:
+Type of Trademark Filing Applications

 The wordmark must have all letters and words in Latin characters and all numbers in Roman or Arabic numerals.
-Mark may contain common punctuation or diacritical marks, but not design elements.
+Mark may contain common punctuation or diacritical marks, but no design elements.
 Use simple letters or numbers of the mark.

 - A color claim naming the colors which are mark features

-Shape & Mark:
+Shape & Mark

 Scent or Flavor Mark

-If your chosen mark is motion, you must submit a drawing depicting a single point in the movement or maximum of five freeze frames producing movement points.
+If your chosen mark is motion, you must submit a drawing depicting a single point in the movement or a maximum of five freeze frames producing movement points.
 Additionally, submit a detailed description of the motion.

 Collective Membership Mark